 I can’t frigging wait to see my family and friends.
 I’m particularly excited to give my sisters a big swish and see my gorgeous hilarious little niece.
-Me and my Mam are really close now, so it will be amazing to spend some quality time together.
+My Mam and I are really close now, so it will be amazing to spend some quality time together.
 She’s my number one YouTube fan which is ridiculously cute.
 I mean I have a small following, but none the less she’s always proud, even when I’m feeling cringe about a video.
 She can even tell if I’m not feeling myself just by watching a video.
 Bless!

-My Mam called me recently saying “when you get here, we’ll go to the supermarket and get a food shop in for you guys”.
+My Mam called me recently saying “when you get here, we’ll go to the supermarket and get a food shop for you guys”.
 The sentiment was sweet, she just wants to ensure we have all our favourite foods, but the thought made me feel sick to the pit of my stomach.
 I don’t want to go out, I don’t want to bump into people.
 The thought of it in fact makes me feel a little teary.
 I just want to hide away whilst I’m there.
-I went through a phrase where I pretty much unfriended everyone from my Facebook from back home ( bar a few people I was close too when I lived back home or at School), not because they had done anything wrong but because I wanted to put all my past life behind me.
-Recently I’ve become Facebook friends again with people from School and back home, which sounds daft as social media is not real life but it’s a huge step for me.
+I went through a phase where I pretty much unfriended everyone from my Facebook from back home (bar a few people I was close to when I lived back home or at school), not because they had done anything wrong but because I wanted to put all my past life behind me.
+Recently I’ve become Facebook friends again with people from school and back home, which sounds daft as social media is not real life but it’s a huge step for me.

 Last time we went I was pregnant with my son so we only had our daughter to travel with.
-We took everyone’s advise and decided to travel at night whilst she slept.
+We took everyone’s advice and decided to travel at night whilst she slept.
 Only she didn’t sleep.
-It was the journey from hell with her being so excited and asking every minute “are we there yet” until 5am when she finally fell to sleep about 10 minutes before we arrived.
+It was the journey from hell with her being so excited and asking every minute “are we there yet” until 5 am when she finally fell to sleep about 10 minutes before we arrived.

 Wish me luck,